 Blackstone River Greenway and Bikeway Access

-Today, there are three completed sections of the Blackstone River Bikeway, totaling 17 miles of off-road paved trails with the remainder connecting the segments on marked, on-road routes.
+Today, there are three completed sections of the Blackstone River Bikeway, totaling over 17 miles of off-road paved trails, with the remainder connecting the segments on marked, on-road routes.

-Starting at the northern end of the Blackstone River Valley National Heritage Corridor, the Worcester, MA, to Millbury, MA, segment is 2.5 miles long, starting at the new Blackstone Heritage Corridor Visitor Center at Worcester (opening Fall 2018) and this stretch offers two bike repair stations including one at the Visitor Center and another at the 1265 Millbury Street parking lot in Worcester.
+Starting at the northern end of the Blackstone River Valley National Heritage Corridor, the Worcester, MA, to Millbury, MA, segment is 2.5 miles long, starting at the Blackstone River Valley Heritage Center at Worcester (3 Paul Clancy Way).
+This stretch offers two bike repair stations, including one at the Heritage Center and another at the 1265 Millbury Street parking lot in Worcester.

-There is a bicycle repair station behind the museum and additional one is located at the I-295 Visitor Center in Lincoln where a paved trail leads down through the park to connect with the bikeway and the Kelly House.
+There is a bicycle repair station behind the museum, and an additional one is located at the I-295 Visitor Center in Lincoln, where a paved trail leads down through the park to connect with the bikeway and the Kelly House.

 What are you waiting for?
 Grab your bike and helmet, lace up those walking shoes and come experience history, enjoy nature, and discover local businesses throughout the Blackstone River Valley.
 And if you’d like a guided tour, the Blackstone Heritage Corridor Bikeway Ambassadors lead weekly guided rides from May through September.
 Dates are posted to the Blackstone Heritage Corridor events page.